tuminguyen/tuminguyen/README.md

 # Hi and welcome to my github page.

-I’m @tuminguyen, currently a master's student in Computer Science at University of Oulu.
+I’m @tuminguyen, I am from Vietname and currently be a master's student in Computer Science at University of Oulu.

 - 👀 I’m interested in IoT, Machine/Robot Vision, VR/AR applications.
 In particular, I love to experience in 3D vision, scene reconstruction and autopilot in self-driving car.
 I have done some research using facial or UAV/drone's images.
-- 💞️ I’m looking for a chance to collaborate/work on an IoT or 3D projects to expand my knowledge on what I haven't experienced before.
+- 💞️ I’m always looking for a chance to collaborate/work on an IoT or 3D projects to expand my knowledge on what I haven't experienced before.
 - 📫 Since you are warmly welcomed for a technical talk and discussion, please reach me at: **hunguyen20@student.oulu.fi**

 <!---